vsoch/gridtest/docs/pages/index.md

 > How might I use gridtest?

+GridTest has use cases well beyond testing, because parameterization is used widely across data science, and version control for reproducibility of those parameterization is essential for reproducible, sustainable science.
-You might use GridTest for...
+This means that you might use GridTest for...

-## Testing
+### Testing

 A **gridtest**: is one that is run over a grid of parameter settings.
 Each test can include a set of argument specifications, and optionally mapping these arguments